Eta Sigma Gamma: Symbols

+Eta Sigma Gamma's colors are dark green and gold.
+Its flower is the trillium, selectionf or its three green leaves and gold center.
+Its publications are The Health Educator and The Vision.

 Membership

-As of ####, there are ## members of Eta Sigma Gamma disbursed throughout the United States.

 The primary path to membership is through a student membership with a chapter at an associated university.
 University students are eligible for membership after declaring a major or minor area of study in health education and meeting a minimum GPA requirement.
-Professional membership is available to individuals who have a degree in health education and apply to join the Chapter-at-Large.
+Professional membership is available to individuals who have a degree in health education and apply to join the chapter-at-large.

 Chapters

-In addition to the national at-large professional chapter, the society has installed over 125 chapters, including the following.
-Active chapters listed in bold, inactive chapters listed in italics.
+In addition to the national at-large professional chapter, the society has established more than 85 collegiate chapters.